rishabh42tiwari/SuperResGAN/README.md

 ---

-## 🧩 Use Cases

-SuperGenGAN Image Enhancer can be used in a variety of real-world scenarios where image clarity and resolution matter:

-- **Old Photo Restoration**
-  Enhance scanned photographs, childhood pictures, or historical images.

-- **Mobile Photography Upscaling**
-  Improve low-resolution or compressed mobile photos taken in poor lighting.

-- **Social Media Content**
-  Convert blurry or low-quality images into sharp visuals suitable for posting.

-- **Academic & Research Visuals**
-  Enhance images for reports, presentations, or datasets requiring higher clarity.

-- **E-commerce & Product Images**
-  Upscale small or compressed product photos for better visual appeal.

-- **Profile Pictures & Portraits**
-  Sharpen selfies or profile pictures for better online presence.

-- **AI/ML Preprocessing**
-  Prepare low-quality dataset images before feeding them to machine learning models.

----

 ## 🔍 Sample Enhancement Results

 Below is an example showing how the SuperGenGAN model converts a low-resolution image into a high-resolution output: